Lockheed F-117 Nighthawk: Stealth

-An exhaust plume contributes a significant infrared signature.
-The F-117 reduces IR signature with a non-circular tail pipe (a slit shape) to minimize the exhaust cross-section and maximize the mixing of hot exhaust with cool ambient air.
-The F-117 lacks afterburners, because the hot exhaust would increase the infrared signature, and breaking the sound barrier would produce an obvious sonic boom, as well as surface heating of the aircraft skin which also increases the infrared footprint.
-As a result, its performance in air combat maneuvering required in a dogfight would never match that of a dedicated fighter aircraft.
-This was unimportant in the case of this aircraft since it was designed to be an attack aircraft.
+An exhaust plume contributes a significant infrared (IR) signature.
+The F-117 reduces IR signature with a noncircular tail pipe (a slit shape) to minimize the exhaust cross-section and maximize the mixing of hot exhaust with cool, ambient air.
+The F-117 lacks afterburners, because the hot exhaust would increase the infrared signature, breaking the sound barrier would produce an obvious sonic boom, and surface heating of the aircraft skin would also increase the IR footprint.
+As a result, its performance in air combat maneuvering required in a dogfight would never match that of a dedicated fighter aircraft; this was unimportant in the case of the F-117, since it was a dedicated attack aircraft.

-Passive (multistatic) radar, bistatic radar and especially multistatic radar systems detect some stealth aircraft better than conventional monostatic radars, since first-generation stealth technology (such as the F-117) reflects energy away from the transmitter's line of sight, effectively increasing the radar cross section (RCS) in other directions, which the passive radars monitor.
+Passive (multistatic) radar, bistatic radar, and especially multistatic radar systems detect some stealth aircraft better than conventional monostatic radars, since first-generation stealth technology (such as the F-117) reflects energy away from the transmitter's line of sight, effectively increasing the RCS in other directions, which the passive radars monitor.

+Nuclear capability

+While the F-117 was designed with the capability to deliver nuclear weapons, it never served in a standardized nuclear role, instead being kept at a lower, latent, or reserve nuclear readiness.
+It could store and drop two nuclear gravity bombs, including the B57 and B61.
+Its cockpit had a panel for interfacing with the nuclear weapons' permissive action links.

+It was an ideal aircraft for potential nuclear strategic bombing attacks against the Soviet Union, not only for its stealth shape and paint but its flight planning software that allowed it to minimize exposure to the Warsaw Pact's dense anti-aircraft forces.
+Forward deployments were considered to the United Kingdom and South Korea, but abandoned due to concerns about the aircraft's sensitive technology.
+In 1985 the aircraft experienced a shaking issue while test dropping a dummy B61 nuclear bomb at Groom Lake in Area 51.

+F-117 pilots were trained for specific conventional (GBU-27) attack missions against the Warsaw Pact from airfields in the United Kingdom in what would be theoretically be the opening non-nuclear phases of World War III.
+One pilot was assigned a target in Rostock, East Germany.